RhestCorp/Fivem-proxy-DDoS-attack/README.md

 A multithreaded HTTP stress testing tool designed for educational security testing of FiveM servers.
 This tool demonstrates how distributed denial-of-service attacks work and the importance of proper server security.

-## 🚨 Legal Disclaimer

-This software is provided for **educational and authorized security testing purposes only**.
-The author assumes no liability for misuse of this tool.
-By using this software, you agree to:

-- Only test systems you own or have explicit written permission to test
-- Comply with all applicable laws and regulations
-- Not use this tool for any malicious purposes
-- Accept full responsibility for your actions

 ## 🔧 Features

 - **Multi-threaded architecture** for concurrent request handling